-Ammocharis nerinoides is endemic to northern, north-eastern and eastern Namibia where it grows in seasonally inundated river beds.
-The plants bloom in mid-November (summer).
-Flowers are very fragrant, blooms in the evening and are short lived (about 3 days).
+Ammocharis nerinoides (Baker) Lehmiller is endemic to northern, north-eastern and eastern Namibia where it grows in seasonally inundated river beds.
+The plants bloom in mid-November (summer) in Namibia.
+Flowers are very fragrant, bloom in the evening and are short lived (about 3 days).
 In cultivation, this species require a completely dry winter dormancy.
-Flowers often appear in late spring-summer (May-July).
+Flowers often appear in late spring-summer (May-July) in the Northern Hemisphere.
 Bulbs should be planted with the top of the neck at soil level in a very well-drained medium with low organic matter (~20% organic).
 Give the plants full sun or at least a very bright area.
 Terracotta pots are choice, although plastic can be used.
 Water only when the soil is almost completely dried (about once every 10 days in plastic pots).
 Plants are self fertile and seeds mature in 4-5 weeks.
 Under ideal conditions, plants will flower in 4 years (Duncan 2003, 2005).

 Photos below were taken by Hans Joschko.